Dawit-1621/Predicating-price-of-Airbnb-in-New-York-City/README.md

 ## File Descriptions
 **Business Understanding**</br>
 Things to be consider when you choose where to stay when you are traveling to New York, such as:
--Which neighborhood group has an affordable price?
+* Which neighborhood group has an affordable price?
--Where to stay in New York?
+* Where to stay in New York?
--Availability of Room service?</br?
+* Availability of Room service?
 ## Data understanding
 Data preparation and cleansing process has been done to develop model.</br>
 **Loading the dataset**</br>